vitaliimelnychuk/blog/README.md

 # Personal blog

-I'd like likely can say here is one more person with tech blog.
+Here is one more person with tech blog.

 If you are interested in Python, database, performance, how WEB works, welcome on board!